Quantitative Equality in Substructural Logic via Lipschitz Doctrines: Related and future works

-Last but not least, we want to move the ideas discussed here to a proof-relevant setting, studying connections with type theories.
+We also plan to move the ideas discussed in this paper to a proof-relevant setting, studying connections with type theories.
 It is known that every type theory gives rise to a doctrine \cite{MaiettiME:quofcm,MaiettiME:exacf}.
 Similarly, linear dependent type theories, where linear and intuitionistic types are kept separated in contexts \cite{CERVESATO200219}, give rise to a \pl doctrine.
 Studies of Id-Types in linear type theories are available in the literature, but, to our knowledge, they treat Id-Types as intuitionistic types (see \eg, \cite{KrishnaswamiPB15,Vakar}).
 There are also dependent type theories using grading \cite{Atkey18,MoonEO21}, but they do not consider Id-Types.
 Therefore, an interesting direction will be to use the machinery of the present paper, possibly extended to fibrations, to study quantitative Id-Types in linear type theories.